Evaluating Distributed Execution of Workloads: Architectures

 Swift schedules app tasks in a multi-stage manner, with responsibility partitioned between the Karajan runtime system and the Coaster pilot execution provider.
 In terms of execution strategies, this process can be thought of as a sequence of decisions, starting with higher-level scheduling decisions made during language interpretation and ending with lower level decisions made in the pilot scheduler (Fig.~\ref{subfig:swift-arch}).

-Swift attempts to schedule tasks to a computing site, which is controlled first by whether the application required for the task exists at a given site, and then by two levels of per-site throttles.
+Swift attempts to schedule tasks to a computing site, controlled by two levels of per-site throttles.
 At the higher level, each site can, at any given time, accept a certain number of app tasks.
-At a lower level, Swift also effectively throttles the rate at which tasks can be submitted to the site, by limiting the number of concurrently active submission and file management tasks on a per-site basis.
+At a lower level, Swift also effectively throttles the rate at which tasks can be submitted to the site by limiting the number of concurrently active submission and file management tasks on a per-site basis.
 Once an app task clears all applicable throttles, the task is queued to the site.

 The total number of tasks that can be concurrently queued to a given site can be fixed by the user, or can be dynamically controlled by an automatic site selection algorithm that considers three factors: the number of tasks already queued at the site, the rate at which the site is successfully completing jobs, and the rate (ideally zero) at which jobs may be failing at the site.
 The dynamic site selection algorithm seeks to simultaneously balance work between sites, assign work based on site productivity, and withhold work to reduce the chances of an app task failing at a site.